RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "Watching ignorant conservatives lose their mind over the same shit they loved Trump doing and also NOT catching the irony is the kinda entertainment ive been needing."

-This is the right-wing mindset of **celebration of igorance, celebration of liberal tears** mockery.
+This is the right-wing mindset of **celebration of ignorance, celebration of liberal tears** mockery.
 Russia won the information war, hearts and minds in the USA engaged in total mockery.
 Entertainment at Tony Clifton performers centered around Donald Trump and Vlad Putin.

 &nbsp;